 Iodine deficiency is a worldwide health problem with large geographic areas deficient in iodine in the foods; this occurs predominantly in mountainous areas and regions far from the world's oceans.
 In 2003 the World Health Organization (WHO) estimated there were 1.9 billion people with insufficient iodine intake despite universal salt iodization.22 Iodine deficiency disorders include spontaneous abortions, congenital anomalies, endemic cretinism, goiter, subclinical or overt hypothyroidism, mental retardation, retarded physical development, decreased fertility, and increased susceptibility of the thyroid gland to radiation.

 During the critical, immediate postnatal period and the prepubertal and pubertal growth periods, there is a progressive growth of the thyroid gland as well as an increase in thyroglobulin and iodothyronine stores.
 Insufficient iodine supply in the diet results in increased iodine trapping by the thyroid gland.
-That is, the thyroid gland accumulates a larger percentage of exogenous ingested iodide and more efficiently reuses iodine ...
+That is, the thyroid gland accumulates a larger percentage of exogenous ingested iodide and more efficiently reuses iodine that ...